fulplan/fulplan/README.md

 I'm FulPlan Mutasim, full-stack developer, An Open-source enthusiast and maintainer Specializing in bulding Web Apps which focus on providing the best User interaction & experience for everyone using them,I'm focused on buiilding complex application with modern technologies both client and server.

-In my personal space I love to do /play games :Fifa:, swimming :goat: and uuting.
-I would love to travel around the world, My next destination will be the Sweet Land Of Liberty(USA) :New York/California:
+In my personal space I love to do /play games :Fifa:, swimming :goat: and outing.
+I would love to travel around the world:

 - 💼 any freelance work? do reach, [email](mailto:mutasimplan@gmail.com) 😊
 - 💬 ask me about anything, i am happy to help;